Skip to main content

-Genes and regions
+Genes and Regions

 Meet Franklin Genes and regions section, where you can review the regions which your CNV intersects

-Updated over a week ago
+Updated over 2 weeks ago

-Large CNVs and regions of homozygosity (ROH) can affect multiple genes
+Large CNVs and regions of homozygosity (ROH) can affect multiple genes.

-The list contains two types of tiles - gene tiles and region tiles
+The list contains two types of tiles - gene tiles and region tiles:

 Gene tile